 When it comes to choosing a bag of potatoes at the grocery store for this recipe, reach for the Yukon golds!
 They are naturally more buttery than a regular Russet potato, which means that the mashed potato outcome is going to be even more decadent.

 Yukon golds boil up nicely all while still holding onto their texture.
 Even when the are whipped together with cream, butter, cheese and herbs, the potatoes stay nice and fluffy without getting gritty or soggy.

 These Asiago Herb Mashed Potatoes ride the fine line of being able to hold up to gravy and toppings, but instantly melt when they get in your mouth.
 It’s the type of mashed potato that makes you want to close your eyes and keep taking more bites.
 Like a creamy cloud of goodness.

 These mashed potatoes can be served up family-style for any gathering or holiday (perfect for Thanksgiving and Christmas!), or plated to make a more classic meal.
-Serve them along side steak, chicken (grilled or fried), fish, Thanksgiving turkey, holiday ham, or just on their own.
+Serve them along side steak, chicken (grilled or fried), fish, Thanksgiving turkey, holiday ham, drizzle with gravy or just on their own.
 They can stand up to it all.

 Share the love!

 If you make this recipe and love it as much as I do, I’d love to hear from you!
 Comment below, rate the recipe, or share a picture tagging @kjandcompany or using #kjandcompany so that I can see your fun pictures 🙂

 Thanks for following and cooking along with me!

 This post may contain affiliate links, which means that KJ & Company would receive a small commission if anything is purchased.
 Thank you for supporting KJ & Company in all the ways that you do!

 Recipe originally posted on 2/2/2018 – updated on 10/26/2021.